chrishokamp/dl4mt_exercises/README.md

 **Day 1**
 ***Please work through the notebooks in the following order:***

-- prep_pos_corpus.ipynb
-- word_window_vectors.ipynb
+If you are new to theano, please start with the excellent tutorials from the [Montreal Deep Learning Summer School 2015](https://github.com/mila-udem/summerschool2015), and complete the following notebooks first:

-- baseline_sklearn_classifiers.ipynb
+-

+If you are already familiar with theano, please work through the notebooks in this repository in the following order:

 - theano_logistic_regression.ipynb
-- mlp_.ipynb
+- mlp.ipynb
 - theano_autoencoder.ipynb
+- stacked_autoencoder.ipynb

 **Day 2**

-TODO: write instructions
+TODO: add instructions

 **Completing the labs**